Have you got it covered?

 According to Ofsted inspection guidance for Computing:

 For Good or Better teaching, teachers have an enthusiasm and passion for computing.
 Teachers use a wide variety of innovative and imaginative resources and teaching techniques.

 The curriculum is broad and balanced and covers all three strands of computing.
 It is imaginative, stimulating, progressive and set in contexts meaningful to the children.
-The inspectors will be aware that older children will not have benefited from being taught a full computing programme of study for the preceding key stage.

 Children use their knowledge, skills and understanding in realistic and challenging situations.
 Pupils have comprehensive knowledge and understanding about how to stay safe when using new technologies.